Discovering What's Out There with SSDP

 }

 An M-Search response has mandatory and optional/custom header fields.
 In SSDPService, the mandatory header fields are mapped to named properties, and the optional/custom header fields are mapped to the otherHeaders property.
-Each optional/custom header field is represented as a dictionary with the field name as the dictionary key and field's value as dictionary value.
+Each optional/custom header field is represented as a dictionary, where the field name serves as the dictionary key and the field's value is the dictionary value.

 To get an SSDPService instance, it needs to be parsed: